ReyhanFar16/notes-app-component-grid/README.md

 # notes-app-component-grid
-This is my Dicoding Project "Front-End Web Development".
-So basically this project just using Form, CSS Grid &amp; CSS Flex, and
+So basically, this project is built using Form Elements, CSS Grid, CSS Flexbox, and Web Components.